 - Is there anything that I should know about you that would help me understand you better?

-- How will I know if you are angry?
+- How will I know if you are frustrated?
 What do you want me to do if you are?

 Roommate relationships are strengthened when students keep the lines of communication open.
 Most students find it beneficial to discuss and reset expectations throughout the year.
-If you feel that you need help with your relationship, seek out your Community Advisor.
-They’d be happy to sit down with you and discuss the possibilities.
+If you feel that you need help with your relationship, seek out your RA (Resident Assistant).
+They’re always happy to sit down with you and discuss the possibilities.